DoTheEvo/selfhosted-apps-docker/opnsense/readme.md

 - `pfctl -d` disables firewall and allows immediate web gui access on the WAN IP.<br>
   A restart of opnsense will always re-enable packet filtering
+  - **be aware** it also disables NAT, so the machines on the LAN side wont be getting out, just so that you dont spend time troubleshooting that while pf is disabled.
 - Disable `Block private networks` in `Interfaces: [WAN]`.
 - Set up a firewall rule that allows WAN traffic in `Firewall: Rules: WAN`<br>
   Add new rule; everything is left default except the `Destination`